For this series of get-togethers you are invited to come join us to

 and offer a platform to showcase your cool p2p project or idea.

-as a path for people to do cool stuff together without centralised
+especially interested in p2p tech as a way for people to do cool stuff

 Join us in January to continue the conversation about how we can